 Telugu Association of Malaysia (TAM) is a non-profit and non-governmental organisation of the people of Telugu origin residing in Malaysia.
-It was first established in Bagan Datoh, Perak on the 17th of July 1955 as Malaya Andhra Sangamu.
+The protem committee was initiated in Bagan Datoh, Perak in the year 1955 which subsequently led to the registration with the Registrar of Societies on the 17th of February 1956 as “The Andhra Association of Malaya” vide Registration Number 631.

-TAM members are well rounded participants coming from all walks of life including professionals and entrepreneurs.
+Members of TAM come from all walks of life including professionals and entrepreneurs.

 Telugu Association of Malaysia realises the importance of uniting the Telugu Community by organising cultural, educational, religious and social activities in order to preserve and promote the Telugu Language and Culture and living in harmony with other communities in Malaysia.